nathanpc/groundlift/docs/protocol.md

 same headers in the exact same order**.
 In case of future extensions, these will be appended to the message and won't be parsed by older versions of the program, ensuring backwards compatibility.

+### Unique Peer Identifier

+In order to easily identify a peer on the network without having to rely on their IP address, each peer will store in its configuration a 64-bit unique identifier, hereby called `GLUPI` (GroundLift Unique Peer Identifier), which **MUST** be sent as the first header field on all messages.

+With this unique identifier, systems that are capable of maintaining a cache of the peers they encounter on a network can use this UID to match additional data to a peer regardless of its IP address.

 ### Structure